 How to automatically analyse new documents?

-Kairntech allows you to automatically annotate new documents with models or NLP pipeline.
-The generated annotations will be created by the model name, hence making a disctinction with someone having access to the platform and annotating manually the content.
+Kairntech allows you to automatically annotate new documents with models or NLP pipelines.
+The generated annotations will be created by the model name, hence making a distinction with someone having access to the platform and annotating manually the content.

 Go to the Dashboard menu | Corpus.
 You have a menu at the top right to annotate corpus of document.